cmosbeux/SEMI-LAGRANGIAN-PUBLICATION/README.md

 This test uses a donut-shape that is advected in a 3D slab domain.

-### 3. SL Advection of damage in the Amundsen Sea Sector
+### <a href="https://github.com/cmosbeux/SEMI-LAGRANGIAN-PUBLICATION/blob/main/AMU_DAMAGE.FIX/README.md"> 3.
+SL Advection of damage in the Amundsen Sea Sector

 This test is built to check the performance of the Semi-Lagrangian advection scheme with a 3D-Stokes flow.
 Running the simulation requires an initial state that can be downloaded at XXXX.